dataknut/woRkflow/template.md

 | **man/** | Created by building the project/package using roxygen2 |
 | **NAMESPACE** | - ditto - |
 | **.Rbuildignore** | - ditto - |

+### Our coding habits

+We try to remember to call functions using `woRkflow::myFunction()` so we know exactly which package we are using.
+This also forces regular package re-builds so your new fancy updated function can be used.

+We defer to the [tidyverse style guide](https://style.tidyverse.org/) on many things although we do prefer using `camelCase` rather than `inserting_hyphens` in function and variable names.